TeraSky-OSS/vault-workshop-aws/workshop/tasks/05-vault-secrets-database.md

       --command -- psql --host postgres-postgresql -U <new_user> -d mydb -p 5432
    ```

-   You can run this query to list data with the newly created user provisiend by vault.
+   You can run this query to list data with the newly created user provisioned by vault.
    ```sql
    SELECT table_name
    FROM information_schema.tables